 It’s always been a trade-off for Raynaud’s sufferers – style or warmth: Either you look fashionable and freeze your paws off, or you wrap your hands in thick, bulky mitts that make you look like Nanook of the North heading for the slopes.

-So we were really excited to discover these new gloves from UniqKnits™.
+So we were really excited to discover these gloves from UniqKnits™.
 They look and feel just like standard gloves, even come in a variety of outer fabrics (including merino wool and cashmere) and fun designs, like stripes, rag wool and snowflake prints.
+New in 2018: Thinner glove liners with the same warming technology and hats!

 The secret sauce is in the inner liner fabric.
 The design team used a combination of hi-tech fibers that work together in a patent-pending process to power a unique self-heating capability when interacting with the wearer’s skin.
 There are no batteries to charge, no wires to get in your way.
 And because the team uses high-tech knitting machines that work much like 3-D printers, there’s no sewing involved and therefore no seams that might cause discomfort.